-There are 37 water well records in the Town of Blind River, not including the municipal wells, which obtain water from the overburden aquifers (Figure 4.1).
-The thickest overburden encountered in water wells was 49 m.
-The water well yields were between 4.6 and 705 L/min.
+There are four water well records in the Town of Spanish and two municipal wells that show water is obtained from the overburden aquifers (Figure 4.1).
+The thickest overburden encountered in water wells was 46 m, which is based on the depth to bedrock for the bedrock wells.
+The yields reported for the municipal supply wells were approximately 265 L/min, and yields for other overburden wells were between 9.1 and 227 L/min.
 These well yields reflect the maximum pumping rate of the pumps in the wells and do not necessarily reflect the maximum sustained yield that might be available from overburden aquifers.
-The static water levels in the overburden wells range from 0 to 14 m below ground surface.
+The static water levels in the overburden wells range from 3.0 to 4.5 mbgs.
 The review of the water well information indicates that the overburden is generally thin in the area, where it is present.
-However, suitable thicknesses of sands and gravels are present for water supply.
+However, suitable local thicknesses of sands and gravels are present for water supply.